 Sister Rhonda Miska is originally from Middleton, Wisconsin and is currently based in St Louis, MO at the Collaborative Dominican Novitiate.
 She holds a MA in Pastoral Ministry from the Boston College School of Theology and Ministry (2011) and an undergraduate degree in International Studies and French from the University of Wisconsin - Stevens Point (2002).
 She served as a Jesuit Volunteer in rural Nicaragua from 2002-2004, as the Social Justice Minister/Hispanic Minister at a Catholic parish from 2004-2008, and as the Community Coordinator of Innisfree Village (a community with adults with intellectual disabilities) from 2008-2014.
 Her ministry experiences include facilitating Muslim-Christian dialogue, coordinating a homeless shelter, leading re-entry retreats for returned missioners, accompanying migrant children in federal immigration court, teaching workshops on writing as spiritual practice, serving in leadership for a congregation-based community organization, and teaching Religious Studies at Clarke University.
-Rhonda is a contributor (as author and translator) to the book Catholic Women Speak: Bringing Our Gifts to the Table (Paulist Press, 2015).
-She is currently co-authoring a book on holy women from the eight-hundred year history of the Order of Preachers.
+Rhonda is a contributor (as author and translator) to the book Catholic Women Speak: Bringing Our Gifts to the Table (Paulist Press, 2015) and a contributing author to the book Pope Francis Lexicon (Liturgical Press, 2018).